Clean Air Night fact sheet

 Why don’t wood burner owners heat their homes in other ways?

-Approximately 4.4 million households across Great Britain were estimated to be off-grid in 2021 – representing 15.1% of households.
+Approximately 4.4 million households across Great Britain were estimated to be off-grid in 2021 – representing 15.1% of total households.

 Many off-grid households rely on their wood burners to heat their homes and do not have the means to use another form of heating, either due to funds, reliability, or fuel poverty.